Teamwork/node-afk/README.md

 # node-afk

-A simple module to get how long the user has been away for with **100% test coverage**.
+A simple module to get how many seconds the user has been away for with **100% test coverage**.
 Also provides `away` and `back` status updates.
 Scroll down for API and Usage Example.

-### Note: Node AFK 1.0.0 requires Node 8 + due to ES6 usage.
+### Note: Node AFK 1.0.0 requires Node >= 8 due to ES6 usage.
 Use 0.5.0 for Node < 8 ( 0.5.0 no longer supported)
 ---

 ## Install